 Choose how you’ll identify the travel activity bags.

 - A different color for each new road trip grab bag.

-- Use the free travel goodie bag labels available below or bags you already have.
+- Use the free travel goodie bag labels available when you sign up for our free newsletter.

 Decide what categories of treats you’ll place in the bags.
 Plan to provide snacks near your child’s normal snack time.
 Look for toys that will keep little hands busy (and not bothering siblings) and older kids engaged so they don’t get bored-grumpy.

 Snacks – look for snacks that are minimally messy and easy to clean up (because spills will happen).
 You can keep cold drinks and items that need refrigeration in a cooler and simply place a note in the bag with the name of the item.
 The following items are a good idea: